n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.whatsapp.md

 On this page, you'll find a list of operations the WhatsApp Business node supports and links to more resources.

 /// note | Credentials
-Refer to [WhatsApp Business credentials](/integrations/builtin/credentials/whatsapp/) for guidance on setting up authentication.
+Refer to [WhatsApp Business Cloud credentials](/integrations/builtin/credentials/whatsapp/) for guidance on setting up authentication.
 ///

 ## Operations